The Short Version

 You are not alone.

-Those of us who started this blog have experienced rape, assault, and harassment within the derby community, and we will share our stories along with the rest of you.
+Those of us who started this blog have experienced rape, assault, harassment, and bullying within the derby community, and we will share our stories along with the rest of you.
 Some of us have heard from other members of the community who have experienced those things but have only in the last few days begun to believe that their stories could be told.
 We know there are countless stories that we haven’t heard, that have never been told, that you carry with you every day.

 We believe that there is strength in community; in seeing that others have had similar experiences to you; in reading about what others have overcome.
 We believe that as long as we tell ourselves the lie that the derby community is a safe space while ignoring the predators who are in it with us, we will never be able to do the work necessary to create real safety.
 We believe that whatever harassment you have experienced, however small it may seem to you, is real and painful and important.
 We believe that telling painful stories, even anonymously or only to a few people, can make them easier to carry.

 We recognize that sexual assault and harassment are far from the only problems in derby.
-While we think that these issues cover a broad range of topics – including sexism, homophobia, and transphobia – many other forms of discrimination, such as bullying, racism, and ableism based on both mental and physical differences are alive and well in our community.
+While we think that these issues cover a broad range of topics – including sexism, homophobia, and transphobia – many other forms of discrimination, such as racism and ableism based on both mental and physical differences are alive and well in our community.
 If you need a place to tell those stories, we are here to listen to your experiences and amplify your voices.
-However, we want to be honest about the identities we are bringing to this project: we identify, in varying combinations, as survivors of sexual violence, members of the queer community, neurodivergent, genderqueer, and people with mental illnesses.
-We are also all white, cisgendered, and able-bodied.
+However, we want to be honest about the identities we are bringing to this project: we identify, in varying combinations, as survivors of sexual violence, members of the queer community, neurodivergent, and people with mental illnesses.
+We are also all white, cisgender, and able-bodied.
 While we stand in solidarity with those who are fighting racism, ableism, and other forms of discrimination in derby, we realize that we are not the people who should be leading those fights.

 If you go back far enough, the idea for this site began in August 2013, when one of us, Fury Duty, was raped by another roller derby official.